paychex/core/CONTRIBUTING.md

 Try to follow the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0-beta.3/#summary) standard.
 See [this wiki page](https://wiki.paychex.com/display/ENTAPPS/Git+Commit+Standards) for more information.

+## Documentation

+Make sure your public methods and types are all documented.
+Use [jsDocs](http://usejsdoc.org/index.html) and run `npm run docs` to ensure your documentation compiles.
+Include examples of typical use cases.

 ## Unit Tests

 This repository contains code that will be used by many developers.
 Accordingly, you should aim for 100% code coverage of any features you write.
 Each conditional branch should be tested, edge cases should be considered, and errors should be propagated appropriately.